airyhq/airy/docs/docs/ui/inbox/messenger.md

 ## Introduction

-Airy’s Inbox gives you a UI for all of your conversations.
+Airy’s Inbox gives you an UI for all of your conversations.

 See all conversations from the sources you connected, regardless of whether they come via the [Live Chat Plugin](sources/chatplugin/overview.md), [Facebook Messenger](sources/facebook.md), [Google’s Business Messages](sources/google.md), [SMS](sources/sms-twilio.md), [WhatsApp](sources/whatsapp-twilio.md) or a custom source.

-The inbox supports not only text messages but a variety of different message types.
+The inbox supports not only text messages but also a variety of different message types.

 :::warning